X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

-Regularization techniques are widely used methods to impose quality criteria on different machine learning models~\cite{moradi2020survey}.
-Most machine learning libraries already have regularization terms implemented as default~\cite{NEURIPS2019_9015}.
-Weight decay, dropout, normalization, or data augmentation are different techniques used to impose the quality criteria.
+Regularization techniques are widely used methods to impose quality criteria on different machine learning models~\citep{moradi2020survey}.
+Most machine learning libraries already have regularization terms implemented as default~\citep{NEURIPS2019_9015}.
+Weight decay, dropout, normalization, or data augmentation are different techniques used to impose the quality criteria~\citep{zhang2024implicit}.

 Some regularizations involve adding a term to the cost function, which, when minimized, helps optimize the quality criterion.
-L2 regularization is an example of this, as it adds the magnitude of the weights of the network to the loss function to prevent them from diverging.
+L1, L2 or entrophy regularizations are example of regularizations that adds constraints explicitly on the loss function to impose some desired criteria.
+Other approaches introduce noise on the data to force the model to generalize better~\citep{kimanius2024data}.
+There are other works that analyse the mathematical formalisation of the regularizations in order to propose new regularizations that improve the model~\citep{DEMOL2009201}.
 It is worth noting that all these techniques cooperate, thus the value of each of them is simply determined by whether to use or not that particular technique, rather than by comparison with other regularization techniques.

 Formally, for a regression problem with data set $X, Y$ and a parametric function $f_\Theta$ to optimize, the regularization is added to the cost function as follows:

 This cost function can be generalized by adding the input to the regularization as follows: